Explore the Actor’s Craft and Deepen Your Performance Skills

-You will register for a full-time, spring semester consisting of 12-18 units.
-Your course load includes your core curriculum (6-8 units) and additional companion courses.
+Visiting students register for a full-time Spring at Tisch semester consisting of 12-18 units.
+Course load includes core curriculum (8 units for the Open Arts Actor's Workshop) and additional companion courses.

 You must not be on academic or disciplinary probation.